 Guidance to members in dealing with or responding to adverse administrative decisions affecting them, including decisions affecting pension or health benefits.

 Assistance, information, advice, and support to campus retiree organizations.
 Fifteen percent of the dues paid by CSU-ERFA members retired from campuses with affiliated retiree organizations are returned to those campus organizations.
 In addition, each affiliated campus has representation on the State Council, the Associationís primary governing body.
-Seventeen campus retiree organizations currently are affiliated with CSU-ERFA.
+Twenty campus retiree organizations currently are affiliated with CSU-ERFA.

 For more information on our services to individual members see our Member Services page.

 Costs of membership: CSU-ERFA dues usually are collected by deduction from the member's monthly retirement benefit.
 For new members, the monthly dues are as follows: